 The SHOUT ns has a built-in sensor that can reliably detect motion.
-The Motion tab, as shown in Figure 10, provides ways to detect different motion characteristics without having to interpret the raw motion sensor signals.
+The Motion tab, as shown in Figure 24, provides ways to detect different motion characteristics without having to interpret the raw motion sensor signals.
 Motion detection can be enabled or disabled through the Motion Enabled option in the tracking profile (see section 5.2.2.2 Tracking Profile Settings).

-Configuration for SHOUT ns 1.0.0 - × Profile Type General Profile V Store Profile 0 V Miscellaneous Tracking Motion LED GPS Motion Detect Window Count 3 Sensitivity 10 Window Duration 1 (1-26) Where 26 requires most motion Minutes Of Calm to End Motion 3 🔄 (1-60) min.
-Motion Sensor Reporting Report on Motion Start O Yes Image: No Report on Motion Stop O Yes No Configure Save Close sensor.
-Figure 11 illustrates the algorithm with a window count of 3, window duration of 1 minute, and a sensitivity of 2 TTL pulses.
+Profile Type General Profile ✓ Store Profile 0 ✓ Miscellaneous Tracking Motio n LED GPS (0-60) Where 26 requires most motion (1-60) sec.
+Minutes Of Calm to End Motion Motion Sensor Wait 0 3 🗘 (1-60) min.
+Motion Sensor Reporting Report on Motion Start O Yes No Report on Motion Stop 🔿 Yes 💿 No

-Figure 10: General Profile Window with Motion Tab
+Figure 24: General Profile Window with Motion Tab

 When motion detection is enabled, the device monitors the motion sensor to detect when the device is in motion.
 To detect the start of motion, an algorithm involving motion detection windows is used.
-This algorithm succeeds to detect motion when a certain number of contiguous windows are each satisfied by a minimum number of TTL pulses from the motion
+This algorithm succeeds to detect motion when a certain number of contiguous windows are each satisfied by a minimum number of Transistor-Transistor Logic